|

 https://www.fhwa.dot.gov/publications/ltbpnews/21063.cfm

 This is a link to the newsletter for the Federal Highway Administration’s Long-Term Bridge Performance Program.
-The newsletter program, which contains brief updates on the program’s progress and activities, including data collection, releases, and analysis, as well as new products and publications.

 https://store.transportation.org/Item/CollectionDetail?ID=226&Asp